mathiasertl/django-ca/docs/source/python/key_backends.rst

 Writing custom backends
 ***********************

-..
-INFO:: The key backend interface is new and might change in future versions without notice.
+.. warning:: The key backend interface is new and might change in future versions without notice.

 Writing a custom key backend allows you to store keys in a custom way, e.g. in a custom Hardware Security Module (HSM) or using a different library that handles some kind of file storage or dedicated private key